XXRadeonXFX/submission/Readme.md

 docker-compose ps
 ```

-You should see all three services running without any exit codes.
+You should see all four services running without any exit codes.

 ## Testing Each Service